mohamedIOP/Energy-Harvesting-Techniques-for-Internet-of-Things/README.md

 ## 📐 Mathematical Modeling and Methodology

+The project utilizes a Powercast P2110B chip for RF energy harvesting.
+LabVIEW and USRP were used to transmit modulated RF signals, and energy harvesting performance was measured.
+Among the tested modulations, BPSK provided the best efficiency.
+The section also discusses the use of triboelectric generators for self-powered sensors.

 [11] A. Kaur, H. Nagaraja, "RF-energy harvester and its applications in IoT", ICI 2023.
 DOI: [10.1109/ICI60088.2023.10421418](https://doi.org/10.1109/ICI60088.2023.10421418)

 [12] L.-G. Tran, H.-K. Cha, W.-T. Park, "RF power harvesting", Micro and Nano Systems Letters, 2017.
 DOI: [10.1186/s40486-017-0051-0](https://doi.org/10.1186/s40486-017-0051-0)